RaPaLearning/gita-begin/gita/Chapter_7.md

 <a name='applnote_117'></a>
 > Devotion is to worship with friendship.

-This is called bhakti: 'When the uninterrupted chain of thought is filled with friendship, it is called bhakti' -as stated in [laingapurANa,uttarabhAga:].
+This is called bhakti: 'When the uninterrupted chain of thought is filled with friendship, it is called bhakti' -as stated in `लैङपुराण​,उत्तरभाग​:` `[laingapurANa,uttarabhAga:]`.

 Further, there are more statements in the scriptures that convey the same meaning: